sumeetmathpati/cs-gate/_pl/c-programming/c-programming-introduction.md

 parent: true
 ---

+# GATE Important Topics

+*The list below does not follow any precedence order.*

+- Switch case
+- Loop
+- Recursion
+- Storage classes
+- Structures
+- Pointers and arrays

 # C Program Structures

 - All the different programming languages has some structure in which they can be written.
 C language is no exception.